Kiss and Tell collective

-Kiss and Tell is a Vancouver, British Columbia based performance and artist collective whose work is concerned with lesbian sexuality.
-In 1990, collective members Persimmon Blackbridge, Lizard Jones and Susan Stewart used the intense debates within the queer community around sexual practice in the early 1990s to create the photographic exhibition Drawing the Line.
-Their photographs depicted a continuum of lesbian sexual practice ranging from kissing to whipping, bondage, and voyeurism.
+Kiss & Tell is a performance and artist collective whose work is concerned with lesbian sexuality, based in Vancouver, British Columbia.
+In the late 1980s, collective members Persimmon Blackbridge, Lizard Jones, and Susan Stewart came together too explore debates within the queer community around lesbian sexual practice.

+Their landmark exhibition was called Drawing the Line and was first held at Vancouver's Women in Focus Gallery in 1988.
+Their photographs depicted a continuum of lesbian sexual practice ranging from kissing to bondage to voyeurism.
 The project encouraged gallery viewers to comment on what they saw and how it made them feel by writing directly on the walls around the prints; allowing the viewer to "draw the line" and examine their ideas and beliefs about different sexual behaviors.
-“Drawing the Line” was made in response to the “porn wars” of the late 80’s-the feminist debate of if female sexual imagery was more oppressive to women, or if it was empowering to women.
-Kiss and Tell’s work explicitly embraced depictions of female sexuality, and encouraged the conversation between anti-porn feminists and sex positive feminists.
+"Drawing the Line" was made in response to the "porn wars" of the late 80's-the feminist debate of if female sexual imagery was more oppressive to women, or if it was empowering to women.

+Kiss & Tell's work explicitly embraced depictions of female sexuality, and encouraged the conversation between anti-porn feminists and sex positive feminists.
 The art was controversial, even more so as it was released in the era of the Red Hot Video Store bombings.
-The collective displayed their work to point out the double standard in which artists exploring politics and sexuality are “cause for alarm” and yet adult films and magazines that are much more explicit are of no concern.
+The collective displayed their work to point out the double standard in which artists exploring politics and sexuality are "cause for alarm" and yet adult films and magazines that are much more explicit are of no concern.
+This show was about desensitizing the view of queer sex and relationships.
+It intended to make lesbian relationships just as visible as straight relationships.
+Through the intimate exploration of queer bodies, the Kiss & Tell collective gave space for lesbians to perform and share their experiences.
 The show traveled widely in Canada and the United States in the 1990s, as well as showing in Australia and the Netherlands.
-In the summer of 2015 Kiss and Tell had redisplayed and revisited their exhibition “Drawing the Line.”
-This was featured at the Vancouver Queer Arts Festival in celebration of the work’s 25th anniversary, and was the first time in 13 years that it had been displayed.
+In the summer of 2015 Kiss & Tell had redisplayed and revisited their exhibition "Drawing the Line."
+This was featured at the Vancouver Queer Arts Festival in celebration of the work's 25th anniversary, and was the first time in 13 years that it had been displayed.